-Subtopic(s): Background: Defining Potential TCOC Models and Related Terms Type of Source: Report
+Subtopic(s): Background: Defining Potential TCOC Models and Related Terms

 Objective: To identify an APM or model elements that could be an appropriate fit for an innovative care delivery idea.
 To better describe key aspects of the proposed APM methodology and find resources for additional information about the major types of APMs that are currently being used.